-Step1: Create Google Accounts
+Step1: Create Google Accounts for Calendar

 Step2: Set up Multiple Calendars on Google Primary Account

 Let us consider one Google account as primary, and login into this Google calendar account on your computer web browser.
-On calendar setting, you can create multiple calendars under one Google primary account.
+On the calendar setting, you can create multiple calendars under one Google primary account.

 This scenario is ideal when you want sub-calendars such as Kids Calendar to share with your kids for their school activity, Dr. Appointments Calendar to share with your spouse and Office Events Calendar as your own.